We earn commissions from brands listed on this site, which influences how listings are presented.

 “Pet parents with a history of chronic health issues in their breed should consider insurance early on, as certain conditions may require expensive treatments over time,” explains Dr. Hsia.

-For example, if you have a German Shepard who is susceptible to hip dysplasia, pet insurance coverage might be worthwhile.
-It can help you pay for vet bills in the event they do get diagnosed with this condition and any other accidents or illnesses they may face.
+For example, if you have a German Shepherd who is susceptible to hip dysplasia, pet health insurance coverage might be worthwhile.
+It can help you pay for vet bills if they develop this condition and other illnesses or injuries.

 You Have a Tight Budget